ray-project/ray/doc/source/data/creating-datasets.rst

   of opaque bytes.
 These bytes can be decoded into tensor, tabular, text, or any other kind of data using ``ds.map()`` to apply a per-row decoding UDF.

+  Although this simple example demonstrates reading a single file, note that Datasets can also read directories of binary files, with one bytes block created per file.

   .. literalinclude:: ./doc_code/creating_datasets.py
     :language: python
     :start-after: __read_binary_begin__